The Pulse of Art

 The Pulse of Art Research Projects

-Ongoing Study to Assess the Impact of The Pulse of Art on Student Observation and Empathy.
+Ongoing Study to Assess the Impact of “The Pulse of Art” on Student Observation and Empathy.

-A former student, Gabriel Slamovits, is currently working with the Pulse of Art leaders in an IRB-approved study to evaluate the impact of the course on its students.
+Gabriel Slamovits is currently working with the Pulse of Art leaders in an IRB-approved study to evaluate the impact of the course on its students.
 Gabriel noted, “The process of creating and analyzing works of art has many parallels with scientific discovery and providing expert, compassionate care.
 A small, but significant body of recent literature indicates that medical students who engage in art-‐based experiences tend to improve both the nature of their observations and the quality of their descriptions… The aim of the study is to evaluate the impact of the course on medical students’ observational skills and on medical student empathy as judged by the students’ analysis of images before and after the course.
 A preliminary review of students’ written observations suggested qualitative differences in the same student’s observations such that they contained more empathic narrative elements.
 These findings were presented at a Mount Sinai Medical Student Research Day.”

 The Pulse of Art is offered through the Academy for Medicine and the Humanities of the Icahn School of Medicine at Mount Sinai.
 The Academy is an umbrella organization that oversees and manages arts and humanities activities and offers courses, mentoring, and research opportunities.

-Dr. Suzanne Garfinkle is the founding director of the Academy of Medicine and the Humanities at the Icahn School of Medicine at Mount Sinai.
+Dr. Suzanne Garfinkle-Crowell, MD is the founding director of the Academy of Medicine and the Humanities at the Icahn School of Medicine at Mount Sinai.
 She is an Assistant Professor of Medical Education and Psychiatry, and maintains a clinical practice in Child and Adolescent Psychiatry.
 She received a BA in English from Amherst College and a MSc in Theoretical Psychoanalysis from University College London.
-Dr. Garfinkle did her undergraduate medical training as part of the Humanities and Medicine Program at the Icahn School of Medicine at Mount Sinai and residency at Mount Sinai Hospital.
+Dr. Garfinkle-Crowell did her undergraduate medical training as part of the Humanities and Medicine Program at the Icahn School of Medicine at Mount Sinai and residency at Mount Sinai Hospital.

 Related Exhibitions